ajayarun24/Ajay/README.md

 # Tourist road trip planner

 This program helps create a road trip from one state to another with a variety of algorthms and traversals.
 Given an input and ending state this program will utilize a dataset of attractions in the United States to find the most efficient path while still hitting as many attractions as is possible.
-The algorithms used are Kruskals MST algorithm, BFS, and Dijstrikas algorithm.
+The algorithms used are Kruskals MST algorithm, BFS, and Dijkstra's algorithm.

 ## The location of all major code, data, and results